fana-io/fana-flag-bearer/manager/README.md

 - i.e., Find flag, THEN update flag with toggled status
 - However, maybe can do the update async, awaiting only the Find

-# Changes since Day 1:

-This is still incomplete and lowly documented.
-Included more context and explanation of general structure in this readme.
-In-file comments are still unfinished, but there should be some better sense of the flow of data in this document.

 # Disclaimer:
 This is incomplete in every way; just thought it would be helpful to maintain transparency regarding the current data model and how the DB is taking shape.